Strolling of the Heifers Farm Tour 2019

 The 169-acre conserved Bunker Farm is a family run diversified farm comprised of four lines of operation: pasture-raised meat and poultry, annual and perennial flowers, maple syrup and community outreach and education.
 The farm tour will touch on all areas, including a pasture walk to visit the animals, a tour of the greenhouse, and an explanation of our wood-fired maple syrup operation.
 Visitors are welcome to purchase farm-raised chicken, pork, beef, flowers and maple syrup.

-Directions: From Brattleboro, head north on Rte 5 (Putney Rd).
-At traffic circle, continue north on Rte 5 for 3.5 miles.
-Make a left on Schoolhouse Rd.
-After approximately 1 mile, make a right on Miller Rd.
-After 1.8 miles, bear left to continue on Miller Rd.
-Make a right at stop sign onto Bunker Rd.
+Directions: From Brattleboro, head north on Putney Road/Route 5.
+At traffic circle (near Exit 3 off I-91), continue north on Rte 5 for 3.5 miles.
+Turn left onto Schoolhouse Road.
+Go approximately 1 mile and turn right onto Miller Rd.
+Go 1.8 miles and bear left to continue on Miller Rd.
+Turn right at stop sign onto Bunker Rd.
 The farm is on the left.

 2. Scott Farm